-Recruitment week aka rush week is an exciting time for both sororities and potential new members.
-As an underclassman, you want to join a sorority whose mission and ideals match your own.
-Your sorority sisters will be there with you throughout your college career, and in many instances, those friendships continue into adult life.
+Recruitment week aka rush week is an exciting time for both sororities and potential new members!
+As an underclassman, you want to join a sorority whose vibe and ideals match your own.
+Your sorority sisters will be there with you throughout your college career and those friendships last forever!
 If you are new to Greek life, the recruitment voting process can feel complicated.
+So, let's get into it!

 What Happens During Rush Week?

-Rush week is your opportunity to become familiar with your different sorority options on campus.
-It is a chance to ask questions and get to know your prospective sisters.
-Sororities put alot of work into planning and budgeting for their different recruitment parties.
-These parties areessentially meet and greets.
-This provides both the existing sisters and potential new members to get to know each other.
-It is important to go to each party with an open mind.
-You may feel you know which sorority you want to be in, only to find you connected better with a different
+Rush weekis your opportunity to get to know the different sororities oncampus.
+This is your chance to ask questions and find which houses fits you!
+Sororities put alot of work into planning for their different recruitment parties.
+This provides both the existing sisters and potential new members toget to know each other.
+It's important to go to each party with an open mind.
+You may think youknow which sorority you want, only to find you connect better with a differenthouse!

 Breaking Down the Process

-So, let’s say you are going through your first round of recruitment parties.
-You are taking the time to visit different sororities, getting a feel for what their mission is, and how the sisters carry themselves.
-You’ve asked questions and got a general feel as to whether or not you’d want to bein that sisterhood.
-For your first round, you visited ten sororities.
-You would create your ranking of the top sororities you would like an invite back to, and the ones you don’t want.
-For round two, you may only be able to go back to six sororities, depending on how the campus handles its specific recruitment process.
-You would continue to present your rankings, and matching would begin.
-The Panhellenic, the council on campus responsible for regulating recruitment events, will match you with the invites you received for the next round.
+Let’s say you are going through your first round of recruitment parties.
+You taketime to visit different sororities and get a feel for what their sistehood is like.
+You’ve asked questions and gotten a general idea of each house.
+After the first round, you will create a rankingof the top sororities you would like to visit again and a list of the houses you didn't connect with.
+For roundtwo, you will visit less houses, depending on how your campus handles itsspecific recruitment process.
+You would continue to present your rankings, and matching wouldbegin.
+The Panhellenic council willmatch you with the invites you received for the next round.

 The matching process is called mutual selection.
-The Panhellenic will use your vote and the scores provided by the sororities to create a rush-week itinerary for you.
+Panhellenic will use your vote and the scores provided by the sororities to create a rush-week itinerary for you.
 This schedule is meant to provide you with the best chances of getting invited into a sorority that is right for you.
 Since it is a mutual selection, it is important to try and leave the best impression possible when participating in recruitment parties.
-You want to be yourself, and you want to stand out to your potential sisters.
-A good impression can make the difference between you matching or not.
+You want to be yourselfand stand out to your potential sisters!
+A good impression can make all the difference!

 Outcomes of Voting